Billy-Spearman-WCCI/RaceCarExtension/README.md

             * Wait until you're ready for the PR and do the `git fetch; git merge origin/main` then -- but it will be harder then.

-* Quick and Dirty Agile
+# Quick and Dirty Agile

 * "New" -- Anything goes!
 You have an idea...just throw it here.
 * "Backlog" -- This should contain *stories* in the form of "As a ____, I need ___, so that ____".
   These should *not* contain references to technologies, specific behavior, etc.
   Instead, they should detailed a small chunk of *useful* and *observable* behavior, in terms intelligible to a Product Owner who knows what they want but hasn't programmed a day in their life.
   But as long as your tasks comply with this, feel free to throw stuff at the *bottom* of the list.
   But the team should have consensus on what gets moved to the top of the list.
 * "Ready" -- This contains the tasks which the team agrees are "on deck".
   It's better to have fewer tasks here.
   Unlike "Backlog", the stories in this column should be well-defined and understood by the entire team, which means you should list the actual tasks which need to be done.
 * "In Progress" -- You should aim to have at most one item here per team member.
   It's perfectly fine for a team member to have zero items in this column if they're currently working on a task that's in the "In Review" column.
 Moving items from "In Review" to "Done" is more important than moving items from "In Progress" to "In Review".
 * "In Review" -- This contains tasks for which the teammate doing the coding feel they're done, but the entire team needs to verify that the work is *done*.
   Inspecting such stories is usually your highest priority.
 * "Done" -- You're confident that the work is correct.
   Each team needs to define its own concept of "done", and this might be the most important decision the team makes.
+  "Done" has to mean "done" ... otherwise the board doesn't give an accurate summary of the state of your project.